6 Best Trowels & Shovels for Camping & Backpacking of 2019

 While both other plastic shovels had durability issues in hard soil, the GSI Outdoors Trowel felt burly and tough.
 We think it would take a lot to break it, even in very rocky ground.

 3.2 oz is pretty hefty for backpacking, so we’d leave this one in the car camping kit.
-Still, for less than $5, it’s a durable, comfortable trowel that digs surprisingly well.
+Still, for the price, it’s a durable, comfortable trowel that digs surprisingly well.

 - Weight: 3.2 oz